Masahigo/blog/source/_posts/new-beginnings.md

 ### First you need a project

 Anyone who has used GCP knows that everything begins with a project.
 So I started by figuring out how can I automate the creation of projects.
 I like to avoid manual steps whenever possible.
-It turned out to require couple of things
+It turned out to require couple of things.

 1. **Organization**: if you want to automate the creation of projects in GCP you really need an organization in Cloud IAM.
 I had to create Cloud Identity for myself by validating it through the custom domain I registered for this website.
 It was free however.